Election 2017: where do the parties stand on employment issues?

 - The Liberal Democrats have proposed a 1% rise in income tax which it says would enable it to ringfence an extra £6 billion of funding per year for the NHS.

-- In Scotland, first minister Nicola Sturgeon has said she is keeping under review a policy to raise the top rate of income tax for those earning more than £150,000 from 45% to 50%.
+- In Scotland, first minister Nicola Sturgeon has confirmed in her party's manifesto that she would raise the top rate of income tax for those earning more than £150,000 from 45% to 50%.
+She has also promised there would be no tax or national insurance rises for the lower paid.

-- Both Labour and the Liberal Democrats have vowed to protect the "triple lock" on state pensions, which will ensure that state pensions rise in line with wages, inflation, or by 2.5% - whichever is highest.
+- Labour, the Liberal Democrats and the SNP have vowed to protect the "triple lock" on state pensions, which will ensure that state pensions rise in line with wages, inflation, or by 2.5% - whichever is highest.
 Labour has also said it would amend company takeover rules to protect employees' pensions.

 - The Tory Party wants to replace 13,000 existing technical qualifications with new qualifications, known as T-levels, in subjects including construction, creative and design, digital, engineering and manufacturing, and health and science.